liveacid-software/support-ticket-module/README.md

 SMTP_PORT=
 SMTP_USERNAME=

-// OR Sendgrid Configurations for email notifications on ticket submittal SENDGRID_API_USER=
+// OR Sendgrid Configurations for email notifications on ticket submittal.
+// Note: if the SNEDGRID_API_KEY is populated the package will send emails via. the Sendgrid API SENDGRID_API_USER=
 SENDGRID_API_KEY=

 // REQUIRED: GetHub API Configurations for issue creation on Submittal GITHUB_ISSUE_REPO_PATH=
 GITHUB_TOKEN=

+// REQUIRED: MongoDB configs that your base project uses will be used by this package for ticket collection and record storgage
+MONGODB_USERNAME=
+MONGODB_PASSWORD=
+MONGODB_PROTOCOL=
+MONGODB_HOSTNAME=
+MONGODB_PARAMS=
+MONGODB_PORT=
+MONGODB_DATABASE=
+MONGODB_SSL=
+MONGODB_CA_CERT=

 ```